eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with Big Data platforms such as Hadoop
 	- Experience with other reporting/visualization tools such as Tableau
 	- Experience with monitoring and tracking tools such as  Splunk, NewRelic, Adobe/Google Analytics
++ skill set:
+	- Build large-scale batch and real-time data pipelines with data processing frameworks like Scalding, Scio, Storm, Spark and the Google Cloud Platform.
+	- Leverage best practices in continuous integration and delivery.
+	- Help drive optimization, testing and tooling to improve data quality.
+	- Collaborate with other engineers, ML experts and stakeholders, taking learning opportunities that will arise every single day.
+	- Work in cross functional agile teams to continuously experiment, iterate and deliver on new product objectives.
+	- You are pursuing a Bachelor's or Master's degree or a bootcamp certification in Computer Science or Computer Engineering or a related field of study.
+	- You've dabbled in high volume data, preferably with distributed systems such as Hadoop, BigTable, and Cassandra.
+	- You've had exposure to data modeling, data access, and data storage techniques.
+	- You have an interest in agile software processes, data-driven development, reliability, and responsible experimentation.
+	- You understand the value of collaboration within teams.